October 21, 2024

 4. Delayed Shifting: Slow response times when changing gears may indicate hydraulic system issues, impacting the transmission's efficiency.

-5. Erratic Transmission Behavior: Any irregular behavior such as sudden jerks or unexplained revving should be checked, as these could signal broader DCT control issues.
+5. Erratic Transmission Behavior: Any irregular behavior, such as sudden jerks or unexplained revving, should be investigated, as it may signal broader DCT control issues.

 These symptoms, if observed, should prompt a visit to a trusted transmission shop where a certified technician can conduct a thorough assessment and address any issues.
 Early diagnosis and intervention are key to maintaining the performance and longevity of dual-clutch transmissions.